 Reporting Options

 You can choose to report any incident to Berklee, law enforcement, both, or neither.
 Berklee has no time limit for accepting reports of equity and Title IX violations, although our ability to investigate and respond is higher the earlier we are notified.
-You have the right to a prompt and equitable resolution of any complaint, and Berklee’s response will be aimed at minimizing any interference with your educational access and normal employment responsibilities.
 In addition to resolving a complaint, Berklee offers academic, housing, and employment interim support measures, as well as other services to help you stay engaged and committed to your normal day-to-day activities, as well as navigate this difficult time.

 Filing a Complaint with Berklee

-You may file a complaint with the chief equity officer and Title IX coordinator, who will explain your options, may initiate an investigation, and pursue a resolution.
-Possible sanctions for the accused, if found responsible, range from a formal warning to suspension, expulsion (for students), and termination (for employees).
+You may file a complaint with the assistant vice president for equity and Title IX/Title IX coordinator, who will explain your options, may initiate an investigation, and pursue a resolution.
+Possible sanctions for the responding party, if found responsible, range from a formal warning to suspension, expulsion (for students), and termination (for employees).
 This type of complaint is governed by Berklee's Equity Policy and Process and Berklee's Title IX Policy and Process.
 These policies prohibit acts of discrimination, harassment, and sexual misconduct, including, but not limited to, sexual assault or harassment, domestic/dating violence, and stalking.

 Sarah Onori